LGBTQ rights in Armenia

-Lesbian, gay, bisexual, and transgender (LGBT) persons in Armenia face legal and social challenges not experienced by non-LGBT residents, due in part to the lack of laws prohibiting discrimination on the grounds of sexual orientation and gender identity and in part to prevailing negative attitudes about LGBT persons throughout society.
+Lesbian, gay, bisexual, and transgender (LGBT) people in Armenia face legal and social challenges not experienced by non-LGBT residents, due in part to the lack of laws prohibiting discrimination on the grounds of sexual orientation and gender identity and in part to prevailing negative attitudes about LGBT persons throughout society.

 Homosexuality has been legal in Armenia since 2003.
 However, even though it has been decriminalized, the situation of local lesbian, gay, bisexual, and transgender (LGBT) citizens has not changed substantially.
 Many LGBT Armenians fear being socially outcast by their friends and families, causing them to keep their sexual orientation or gender identity secret, except to a few family members and friends.

 Homosexuality remains a taboo topic in many parts of Armenian society.
 In a 2012 study, 55% of correspondents in Armenian stated that they would cease their relationship with a friend or relative if they were to come out as gay.
 Furthermore, this study found that 70% of Armenians find LGBT people to be "strange".
 There is, moreover, no legal protection for LGBT persons whose human rights are frequently violated.
-Armenia has been ranked 47th out of 49 European countries for LGBT rights, with Turkey and neighboring Azerbaijan taking the 48th and 49th positions, respectively.

-Many LGBT people say they fear violence in their workplace or from their family, and therefore, do not file complaints of human rights violations or of criminal offences.
-So reported incidents of discrimination, harassment or hate crimes are likely to underestimate their true rates.
+Many LGBT individuals report fearing violence in their workplace or from their family, leading to underreporting of human rights violations and criminal offences.
+As a result, reported incidents of discrimination, harassment, or hate crimes likely underestimate their true prevalence.

 In 2011, Armenia signed the "joint statement on ending acts of violence and related human rights violations based on sexual orientation and gender identity" at the United Nations, condemning violence and discrimination against LGBT people.

+In 2019, the Armenian Apostolic Church issued a statement opposing ratification of the Istanbul Convention on Preventing and Combating Violence Against Women and Domestic Violence on the grounds that the convention recognized rights for transgender individuals.

+Since 2023, the Human Rights Defender of Armenia's annual report has included a focus on LGBT+ rights.

+In 2025, ILGA-Europe ranked Armenia 46th out of 49 European countries for the protection of LGBT rights, with no change compared to the previous years.

+The gradual European integration of Armenia will encourage the alignment of Armenian law to EU norms and standards.
+Armenia's accession to the European Union will require the adoption of anti-discrimination laws ensuring equal rights for all, including the LGBT+ community.